-(68) Previous procedures on assessment are replaced and have no further operation from the Effective Date of this new Policy.
+(68) Previous procedures on assessment are replaced and have no further operation from the Effective Date of these new Guidelines.

-(69) Notwithstanding other provisions of this Policy, the Vice-Chancellor and Chief Executive Officer may approve an exception to this Policy where the Vice-Chancellor and Chief Executive Officer determines the application of this Policy would otherwise lead to an unfair, unreasonable or absurd outcome.
-Approvals by the Vice-Chancellor and Chief Executive Officer under this clause must be:
+(69) Notwithstanding other provisions of these Guidelines, the Vice-Chancellor and Chief Executive Officer may approve an exception to these Guidelines where the Vice-Chancellor and Chief Executive Officer determines the application of these Guidelines would otherwise lead to an unfair, unreasonable or absurd outcome.
+Approvals by the Vice-Chancellor and Chief Executive Officer under this clause must be documented in writing and must state the reason for the exception.